 Enrique Jevons: Tourism, yeah.
 And the cruise ship industry taking cruises to Alaska.
 Things like that.
 Yeah.
 So all those are things that you want to look for because that's going to be an indicator of how successful that city is going to be in the long run.
 And so, Seattle is one of those cities that has all of that.

 Enrique Jevons: Best way is going to be by email.
 So go ahead and pop off an email to me at Enrique.firstname.lastname@example.org.
 So it's e-n-r-i-q-u-e.j-e-v-o-n-s at m-y-n-d.c-o.
 Or just google it because—

 Enrique Jevons: Yeah, you'll find me.

-Steve Rozenberg: You’ll find him.
+Steve Rozenberg: You'll find him.
 And for anybody that wants to know more about investing, I ask that you please join our Facebook investing group.
-It’s called the Mastermynd Real Estate Investment Club on Facebook.
-People like Enrique and myself are actually on there, engaging having conversations.
+It's called the Mastermynd Real Estate Investment Club on Facebook.
+People like Enrique and myself are actually on there, engaging and having conversations.
 We are investors just like you and we are in the “heat of battle.”
 We buy stuff.
 We deal with stuff.
 We are conversing and learning just like everyone else is.